- Appellate & Constitutional

-- Representing a group of financial institution defendants in the Fourth Circuit and the North Carolina Court of Appeals against a class of borrowers bringing claims under the North Carolina Consumer Finance Act and other usury-related claims.
+- Representing a group of financial institution defendants in both the Fourth Circuit and the North Carolina Court of Appeals against a class of borrowers bringing claims under the North Carolina Consumer Finance Act and other usury-related claims.
 The federal appeal presented a jurisdictional question involving the scope of the Federal Deposit Insurance Act’s complete preemption of state-law usury claims; the state appeal involved the scope of the Federal Arbitration Act’s preemption of state law after AT&T Mobility LLC v.
 Concepcion.

-- Representing a global petrochemical and specialty chemical company in complex commercial disputes before the Second Circuit and the Seventh Circuit.
+- Representing a global petrochemical and specialty chemical company in complex commercial disputes before the Second and Seventh Circuits.

 - Representing amicus curiae Professor Erwin Chemerinsky before the U.S. Supreme Court in Crawford v.
 Marion County Election Board, Nos.
 07-21, 07-25 (U.S.), a case involving a challenge to Indiana’s voter identification law.